SPECIES

 Construction Process

 No information.
-In other godwit species, male makes nest cup by scraping ground with feet and placing vegetation in scrape; females sometimes help (Cramp and Simmons 1983, Gratto-Trevor 2000).
+In other godwit species, the male makes the nest cup by scraping ground with feet and placing vegetation in scrape; the female sometimes helps (15, 105).

-A saucer-shaped depression, pressed into moss or other underlying vegetation.
-Nest cup may be lined with only a few dead leaves, possibly blown in, or with more substantial lining consisting of, for example: dry leaves of sweet gale and willow, sedge leaves up to 8 cm long, leaves of Potentilla and bog rosemary, twigs 1–5 cm long, spruce needles and twigs, bits of birch, grass, moss, and lichens (Hagar 1966, L. Tibbitts pers. comm., CSE).
+The nest is a saucer-shaped depression, pressed into moss or other underlying vegetation.
+The nest cup may be lined with only a few dead leaves, possibly blown in, or with more substantial lining consisting of, for example, dry leaves of sweet gale and willow, sedge leaves up to 8 cm long, leaves of Potentilla and bog rosemary, twigs 1–5 cm long, spruce needles and twigs, bits of birch, grass, moss, and lichens (2, L. Tibbitts personal communication, CSE).
 Nest often has 2 entrances (JK); see Incubation, below.

 Dimensions